 Although not everyone could come in first place, we loved all the ideas!
 Here are some of the ways our fans repurpose (or upcycle) their bags:

-- use the ton cover to wrap up Christmas tree
+- Use the shroud to wrap up Christmas tree

-- cut up to use as actual shipping packages
+- Cut up to use as shipping packages

-- line flower beds with them before covering with mulch
+- Line flower beds, before covering with mulch

 Do you have any ideas to share?